 It is impossible to provide a comprehensive list of active research projects.
 However, a list of many studies is available through the WS Registry.
 There are also several research centers around the United States and throughout the world specializing in research in the characteristics of Williams syndrome.

-For more information contact the WSA national office or the WS Registry with inquiries on specific research topics that may not be listed here.
+For more information, contact us or the WS Registry with inquiries on specific research topics that may not be listed here.

 Carolyn Mervis, PhD, University of Louisville conducts clinical research studies at the primarily devoted to the cognitive processes in WS.
 Her team is conducting longitudinal studies of Language and Cognition in WS, as well as studies of language in very young children and the relationships between language, cognition and adaptive behavior in Williams syndrome.